jindrichmynarz/dissertation/parts/linking.md

 We also experimented with linking entities by discovering entities that are described with a subset of another entity's description.
 Given some minimum description of entities to avoid false positives, we assumed that if a set of property-object pairs of a subject is a subset of such set of another subject, the subjects are co-referent.
-However, detecting subsets in SPARQL is problematic, because the quantified definition of subset requires universal quantification.
+However, detecting subsets in SPARQL is problematic, because the definition of subset requires universal quantification.
-Since SPARQL is based on existential quantification instead, universally qualified predicates need to be reimplemented as double negation via nested `FILTER NOT EXISTS` clause.
+Since SPARQL is based on existential quantification instead, universally qualified predicates need to be reimplemented as double negation via nested `FILTER NOT EXISTS` clauses.
 Ultimately, we abandoned this linking method because of its poor performance, which makes it unusable for larger data.

 In case of entities for which no key can be used directly in the construction of IRIs during data extraction via XSLT, we employed blank nodes as identifiers.